kvpradeep279/PayGaze-Salary-Prediction/README.md

 ## 🙋‍♂️ Author

 - Name: Kolla Venkata Pradeep
-- College Project | July 2025
+- Project | July 2025
+- For more information related to the project please refer the ppt.